moisesguimaraes/avl/README.md

     - preorder
     - inorder
     - postorder

+To use run.sh type:
+  ./run.sh python tree.py

+You can use the output to compare to another binary tree implementation like:
+  ./run.sh python tree.py    > py.log
+  ./run.sh java   Tree.class > java.log
+  diff py.log java.log

 !!!
-Right now, this code is used only for educational purpose. !!!
+This code is used only for educational purpose. !!!

 This code is available under MIT License.